 A bit of a shock, yeah?
 So while you may think glyphosate is only used for GMO crops and killing weeds, it is actually used quite extensively throughout the entire North American food supply.

 The worst part?
 Spraying glyphosate right before harvest means the food directly absorbs the glyphosate residues.
 That means you can’t wash it off, and instead gets ingested by the consumer as a whole food or an ingredient that is added to a processed food product.

 According to the Cornucopia Institute, “Ubiquitous in food production, glyphosate is used not just with row crops like corn, soybeans and wheat, but also a range of fruits, nuts and veggies.
 Even spinach growers use glyphosate (8).”

-Unfortunately, over 70 crops are desiccated with glyphosate prior to harvest.
+Unfortunately, over 70 crops are sprayed with glyphosate, whether to clear the land before growing, or to desiccate prior to harvest.
 This includes popular foods like almonds, oranges, grapes, apples, watermelons, figs, and more.

 The complete list of crops is shown below, taken from an EPA memo from October 2015.
 Even more shocking, is that when you compare this list, to the previous data from 2011, it shows that glyphosate use for popular food crops has continued to grow at an alarming rate.

 Organic Crops Also Tainted